How to Build an Automated Invoice Processing System Using LeapOCR

 - Format:

-Format.STRUCTURED(so you get JSON-like results you can store directly) - Model: a higher-accuracy model such as
+Format.STRUCTURED(returns JSON-like results you can store directly) - Model:

-Full model/format options are documented at LeapOCR docs.
+Complete model/format options are available at LeapOCR docs.

 Step 3: Define an Invoice Extraction Schema or Template

-Here’s a minimal JSON schema that matches the shape we sketched earlier:
+Here’s a minimal JSON schema matching the structure we outlined earlier:

 INVOICE_SCHEMA: dict = {